 Create an Emergency Kit

 It’s important for PH patients to keep their PH-specific medications and medical supplies with them at all times.
 Preparing an emergency kit is the best way to ensure you have everything ready at a moment’s notice.
 Consult with your PH medical team to ensure that your emergency kit includes everything you need.
-You can also use the Emergency Checklist and other templates in PHA’s Empowered Patient Online Toolkit to get started.

 Some “must haves” in a PH emergency kit